openui/open-ui/link-area-delegation-explainer.md

 1. Stacking: put the link *behind* the buttons, so that it catches clicks that are not handled by the buttons.
 2. Capturing: have the card capture clicks, and delegate them to the main link only if the original target is not one of the buttons.\

-These are imperfect and brittle ways to achieve this kind of experience, however this became a common enough pattern in the web, so perhaps it is time it became a first class citizen.
+These are ways to achieve this kind of experience that have their own constraints and compromises.
+At this point, this became a common enough pattern in the web, so perhaps it is time it became a first class citizen.

 ## Don't panic (a11y concerns)
 The ARIA guidelines discussed earlier are still valid.
 However, using this pattern doesn't break ARIA in any way.